slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 Consensus happens just in the beginning and in the end of something.
+- somebody else opinion about you is not the truth. all problems are thoughts. its always wat you choose to think about it, is not the circustances. the world is not as they see it is as they think it
 -->

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*